Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Yiannis Sakellaridis and David Ben-Zvi for helpful conversations.
-The first author also thanks Ng\^o Bao Ch\^au for pointing him towards Hitchin's conjectures for symmetric spaces; Eric Chen for sharing some of his work on a similar project; and Sanath Devalapurkar and Spencer Leslie for helpful conversations.
+The authors would like to thank Yiannis Sakellaridis, Akshay Venkatesh, and David Ben-Zvi for helpful conversations.
+The first author also thanks Ngô Bao Châu for pointing him towards Hitchin's conjectures for symmetric spaces; Eric Chen for sharing his work on a similar project; and Sanath Devalapurkar and Spencer Leslie for helpful conversations.
+The second author would like to thank the Department of Mathematics, University of Chicago, for the research fund through the Dickson Instructorship.